frec3044/dashboard-lake-ice/assignment/assignment.md

 # Synthesis and Dashboards

-## Dashboard

-Deplaying data to stWhat is a dashboard?

-Concepts of cards

-Why dashboard

 ## Goal

 Build a dashboard to provide insights on how lake-ice across the globe is changing over time